 Strangely, we all resist flow practice, even when we know how super-valuable it is.
 Those who haven’t yet tried it resist it most.
 Why give time to these open-ended, free-flowing activities, which have no obvious outcomes or clear endpoints?

 Here’s why: seven benefits of creative flow practice to remind us just how valuable it is.

 Dozens of studies are confirming what was always known to sages and saints: The material surface world is only one dimension of human existence.
 Creative success relies on deeper dimensions, to which we can connect through creative flow practice

 We are surrounded by so much junk.
-Junk food, junk thought, junk light, junk noise, junk ideas but at one level, the deep level, the creative level, none of that matters.
+Junk food, junk light, junk noise, junk ideas but our lives go on also at another level: the deeper level, the creative level, which is clear of all the clutter.

-The creative level is a realm of imaginal riches, welling full of all the insights and inspiration, energy and insights we long for… but as if underwater.
+The creative level is deep and still and quiet, welling full of all the insights and inspiration, energy and insights we long for… but as if underwater.

 Its voice is submerged, it sends up whispers about dreams we might do, longings we might satisfy, habits we might transform, cool things we might make … or make happen.

 It doesn’t shout or scold or lecture if we take no notice of its quiet prompts.
 It knows life is the best teacher.
 It waits, always there for us, (though we’re not always there for it).
 There: in the spaces within and between words.
 There: in the nothingness within and between things.

 From its depths flow a realm of imaginal riches.
 We don’t have to chase, or push, or strain to access these, to be inspired.
 All we have to do is show up.